Skip to content

 ANTHROPIC_API_KEY="YOUR_ANTHROPIC_KEY_HERE"

-Now, build a simple Master Planner Agent that accepts a user’s task, evaluates it, and chooses the appropriate worker—either a coding agent or a lightweight chatbot.
+Now, build a simple Master Planner Agent that accepts a user’s task, evaluates it, and routes it to an exact specialist.

 import os